Erle Stanley Gardner: Personal life

-Death and legacy
+Death

 Gardner died of cancer, diagnosed in the late 1960s, on March 11, 1970, at his ranch in Temecula.
 At the time of his death, he was the best-selling American writer of the 20th century.
-His death followed by five days that of William Hopper, who played private detective Paul Drake in the Perry Mason TV series.
+He died five days after William Hopper, who played private detective Paul Drake in the Perry Mason TV series.
 Gardner was cremated and his ashes scattered over his beloved Baja California peninsula.
-The ranch, known as Rancho del Paisano at the time, was sold after his death, then resold in 2001 to the Pechanga Indians, renamed Great Oak Ranch, and eventually absorbed into the Pechanga reservation.
+The ranch, known as Rancho del Paisano at the time, was sold after his death, then resold in 2001 to the Pechanga tribe, renamed Great Oak Ranch, and eventually absorbed into the Pechanga reservation.

+Legacy

 The Harry Ransom Center at the University of Texas at Austin holds Gardner's manuscripts, art collection, and personal effects.
 From 1972 to 2010, the Ransom Center featured a full-scale reproduction of Gardner's study that displayed original furnishings, personal memorabilia, and artifacts.
 The space and a companion exhibition were dismantled, but a panoramic view of the study is available online.

 In 2003, a new school in the Temecula Valley Unified School District was named Erle Stanley Gardner Middle School.

 In December 2016, Hard Case Crime published The Knife Slipped, a Bertha Cool–Donald Lam mystery, which had been lost for 75 years.
 Written in 1939 as the second entry in the Cool and Lam series, the book was rejected at the time by Gardner's publisher.
 Published for the first time in 2016 as a trade paperback and ebook, the work garnered respectful reviews.
 In 2017, Hard Case Crime followed the publication of The Knife Slipped with a reissued edition of Turn On the Heat, the book Gardner wrote to replace The Knife Slipped, and published a new edition of The Count of Nine in October 2018.